-For the safety of the child, each student must have a current Emergency Card on file.
+Each student must have a current Emergency Card on file.
 During the first week of school, parents must complete a new Emergency Card (front and back) providing all requested information.
 AT LEAST ONE LOCAL CONTACT MUST BE INCLUDED.
 These cards are kept on file in the school office for the duration of the school year.
-You are also asked to provide this information on a Disaster Release form each September. year.
+You are also asked to provide this information on a Disaster Release form each year.
 Students may only be released to individuals listed on the card, and individuals may be required to show ID.